ncalteen/actions-docker-training/Exercises/07-Create-Matrix-Job.md

-# GitHub Matrix Job
+# Create a Matrix Job

 **GitHub Actions** allows you create matrix jobs and make your job run multiple steps in parallel.

 This allows the user to be able to set up jobs that have various parts that run on different machines, or on the same machine at the same time.
 This gives the users more flexibility on how they could semi-automate the deploy/release process.

 1. Create a branch called `matrix-job`
 1. Create a file, `.github/workflows/matrix.yml`